onap/integration/docs/docs_vfw_edgex_k8s.rst

 3. *Subtype*: charts, day0, config template
 4. *Extension*: zip, tgz, csar

-NOTE: The .tgz file must be a tgz created from the top level helm chart folder.
+**NOTE**: The .tgz file must be a tgz created from the top level helm chart folder.
 I.e. a folder that contains a Chart.yaml file in it.
-For vFW use case the content of tgz file must be following
+For vFW use case the content of tgz file must look as follows:

 ::

     $ helm package firewall